Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 The one-off containers launched to run the commands defined in your cron tasks will be like other [one-off containers]({% post_url platform/app/2000-01-01-tasks %}).
-You will be billed for the type of container you defined in you cron task (M is the default container size) for the time it was executed.
+You will be billed for the type of container you defined in your cron task (M is the default container size) and for the time it was executed.

 For example if your cron task run during 5 minutes, you will be billed 5 minutes of an M container.